kanaverse/kanaval/docs/details/umap/latest.md

 `results` should contain:

-- `x`: a float dataset of length equal to the number of cells (after QC filtering), containing the x-coordinates for each cell.
+- `x`: a float dataset of length equal to `num_cells`, containing the x-coordinates for each cell.
-- `y`: a float dataset of length equal to the number of cells (after QC filtering), containing the y-coordinates for each cell.
+- `y`: a float dataset of length equal to `num_cells`, containing the y-coordinates for each cell.

 ## Changelog